 Certifying both Head Coaches is a critical step of the pre-game and must be completed before every game.
 The coaches’ certification assures the crew that all players have legal equipment and will wear it properly.

-The crew speaks with one voice: the Referee does all of the talking, except for when the other crew members introduce themselves.
+The crew should speak with one voice: the Referee does all of the talking, except for when the other crew members introduce themselves.
 Should the coaches ask for clarification on a rule, let the Referee answer.
 This establishes a clear chain of command to each coach, and shows that the crew is unified with the Referee in charge.

 The certification steps listed later can be completed in any order, but you are required to ask each coach:

 “Coach, do you certify that all of your players are legally equipped by rule?”

 The head coach confirms, per Rule 1.11.1 a-e NOTE, to the Referee and crew that all players:

 a.
 Have been informed what equipment is mandatory and what constitutes illegal equipment.

 b.
 Have been provided the equipment mandated by rule.